NBTPXX/idm-documents/English Documents/main document.md

 -------------------------------------------------

-Include the following in the configuration (optional but recommended):
+Include the following in the configuration (necessary for following operations.):
 ```ini
 [force_move]
 enable_force_move: true